BenjaminSchiller/JOBS/README.md

 The *type* can be any of the 4 job states (*new*, *running*, *done*, or *archive*).

 The *file* parameter can be any of the 3 files available for each job (*job*, *log*, *err*).

-### Command: create

-	> jobs.sh create $task

-The *create* command created a *new* job as specified by the task parameter.
-Creating a job means to simply determine its id (as the current timestamp in nanoseconds) and create a file containing the task in the directory there new jobs are stored.

-	> ./jobs.sh create ./myTask.sh
-	created job '1423911119834276775' --> ./myTask.sh

-Make sure to properly quote composite commands so that they can be processed correctly, e.g.,

-	> ./jobs.sh create 'cd myDir; ./myTask.sh'
-	created job '1423911119834276775' --> cd myDir; ./myTask.sh

-### Command: trash

-	> jobs.sh trash

-The *trash* command is used to delete all *new* jobs.
-Its execution simply deletes all jobs from the new directory.

-	> ./jobs.sh trash
-	trashed 20 new jobs

-It is usefull in case some jobs have been created by accident and that should not be executed.

-### Command: execute

-	> jobs.sh execute $task_id

-The *execute* command starts the execution of the job specified by the id given as parameter.
-While *execute* can be executed from the client, it is mainly used by the *start* command to start new jobs.
-Note that it is not sent to the background by itself, hence executing this command from the client blocks until the job is finished.

-### Command: start

-	> jobs.sh start

-The *start* command start a new 'round' of execution.
-It checks how many tasks are currently running.
-In case less tasks are running than the maximum specified in the config file (i.e., *$concurrent_jobs*) new jobs are started (using the *startServer* command) until no new jobs are available or the maximum number of concurrently running jobs is reached.

-It is recommend to simply create a cron job to execute this *start* command regularly, e.g., every minute.
-An example of a crontab entry for starting it every minute would lokk like this:

-	* * * * * cd ~/theJobsDir; ./jobs.sh startServer

-Similar to the *execute* command, it can be executed from the client (*start*) but starting a round from the server is commonly the way to go (*startServer*).